The Neighbors: Income

 The most common language spoken in the Meacham Ave / Hempstead Tpke

-neighborhood is English, spoken by 44.3% of households.
-Other important languages spoken here include Spanish, South Asian languages, French and Urdu (the national language of Pakistan).
+neighborhood is English, spoken by 43.2% of households.
+Other important languages spoken here include Spanish, South Asian languages, Urdu (the national language of Pakistan) and French.